griddynamics/Behavior-Analytic-Starter-Kit/README.md

 Components
 ----------
-- Sample Store - we can show you results on our demo store application
+- Sample Store - you can see your recommendations results in demo web store application.
-- Behavior analytics platform - setup and run Hadoop cluster on your Amazon EC2 account, generate recommendations for you
+- Behavior analytics platform - setup and run Hadoop cluster on your Amazon EC2 account, generate recommendations for you.

 How can I try demo?
 -------------------